memcachier/examples-sinatra/README.md

 Then run `bundle install` as usual.

 Note that the `memcachier` gem simply sets the appropriate environment variables for Dalli.
-You can also do this manually in your production.rb file if you prefer:
+You can also do this manually in your app.rb file if you prefer, before initializing Dalli:

 ~~~~ .ruby
 ENV["MEMCACHE_SERVERS"] = ENV["MEMCACHIER_SERVERS"]